maglkp/kaggle/README.md

 # kaggle

-Kaggle competitions that I participated in for one reason or the other
+Kaggle competitions that I participated in for one reason or another